astropy/astropy/docs/cosmology/units.rst

 Cosmological Redshift and Dimensionless Equivalency
 ---------------------------------------------------

 There are numerous measures of distance in cosmology -- luminosities, CMB temperature, the universe's age, etc. -- but redshift is the principal measure from which others are defined.
-In cosmology, distance measures are commonly exasperating to follow in a derivation, because they are used so interchangeably. ``astropy`` provides the ``redshift`` unit and associated equivalencies to assist in these derivations by providing a way to convert to/from redshift "units".
+In cosmology, distance measures are commonly exasperating to follow in a derivation, because they are used interchangeably.
+``astropy`` provides the ``redshift`` unit and associated equivalencies to assist in these derivations and unify the distance measures.

 Examples
 ^^^^^^^^